 Find multi-skilled tradesmen

 Like builders, you’ll need a number of tradesmen to complete your project.
-You can save time and money on your house extension by hiring ones that offer multiple trades.
+You can save time and money on your build cost by hiring ones that offer multiple trades.

 Tradesmen expect a clean site where they can quickly get to work without delay.
 They’ll also expect you to hold the right insurance.
 As your the project manager, it’s down to you to keep everyone on track and happy.

 Do you need additional heating and electrical circuits?

 If you’re only enlarging your existing floorspace by a small percentage, then your existing services will more than likely be able to cope.
 However, consider asking a plumber and electrician for their expert opinion, especially if you’re adding a new kitchen.

 Any building work is likely to be dusty, noisy and will cause some disruption.
 However, depending on the size of your project you might be able to stay in your current home and suffer through.